Sisense Live Connect queries are run directly against the data source. Sisense performs no additional caching on the data.

 Q: I cannot connect to my data source?

 A: As the connection is live, the data source must be available for Sisense to connect.
-Also, if your credentials changes, you must update your data set so Sisense can continue to connect and refresh the data.
+Also, if your credentials changes, you must update the Administrator must update their data set so Sisense can continue to connect and refresh the data.

 Q: No data sources are displayed when trying to add one?

 A: In Windows Services, verify that the following are running, and if not, restart them:

 Q: If I use Windows Authentication with my SQL server, what do I enter in the Username and Password fields?

 A: Enter the Location and leave the Username and Password fields blank.

 Q: After entering a data set name, the Done button is not displayed: